Iron: Helps transport oxygen to cells. Aids the body in producing energy from foods. *

 J Res Med Sci.
 2014 Feb; 19(2): 164-174.

 Since oxygen supply in the blood is aided by iron and the brain uses approximately 20% of the blood oxygen, iron is directly related to brain health and its functions.
-Proper flow of blood in the brain can stimulate cognitive activity and help to create new neural pathways to prevent cognitive disorders like dementia and Alzheimer’s disease, so proper iron intake and its subsequent brain oxygenation is essential.
+Proper flow of blood in the brain can stimulate cognitive activity and help to create new neural pathways to prevent cognitive disorders, Proper iron intake and its subsequent brain oxygenation is essential. *

 Antioxid Redox Signal.
 2014 Mar 10; 20(8): 1324-1363.